AnkitSharma-007/angular-forms-validation/README.md

 # AngularFormsValidation

-This project depicts the validations in Reactive forms and Template-driven forms in Angular.
+This project explains about validations in Reactive and Template-driven forms in Angular.
 We will learn about the inbuilt as well as custom validations.

 # Live Demo